donhatch/vik/README.md

+# vik
-# vik - a 3d printable model of the 2x2x2x2 4d magic cube.
+A 3d printable model of the 2x2x2x2 4d magic cube.